Mrs-luwase/my-portfolio/README.md

 ## Deploying

-Push this folder to a GitHub repository, then connect it to GitHub Pages, Vercel, or Netlify.
+This is a GitHub repository, To go live connect it to GitHub Pages, Vercel, or Netlify.
 No build configuration is needed since there is no framework or bundler involved.